learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 truncatedData[truncatedData['AGE']<18]['AGE'].count()
 ```

     38

 There are 38 customers under 18 years old.
-According to my research, people must be at least 18 years of age to apply for a credit card in Australia.
+According to my research people must be at least 18 years of age to apply for a credit card in Australia.
 However, there are 38 people under 18 years old who owns credit card in this dataset, which is not appropriate.
 This may be caused by system errors.

 ```python
 # split into different age group